 Patrons for Ghirlandaio is a special project consisting in scientific cataloguing, study and an online enhancement of the Fahy Photo Archive’s photographic core collection on Domenico Ghirlandaio.
+This set of material forms a high point in Everett Fahy (1941-2018)’s archive, donated at the Zeri Foundation in 2017.

-There are 1,542 photographs entirely digitalized and catalogued thanks to a generous donation from Emanuela and Silvano Merlatti.
-As of December 2021 the results are available in the Zeri Foundation online catalogue, the most importan free access database on Italian Art History.
+There are 1,542 photographs entirely digitalized and catalogued.
+As of December 2021 all images are available in the Zeri Foundation online catalogue, the most importan free access database on Italian Art History, at this link

 A CORE COLLECTION OF VALUE